laurwang/loyalty-lite/README.md

 NB Twilio has handling for default anti-pestering codes (e.g., STOP).

 Notes
-    Create an S3 bucket for your deployments called loyalty-lite.serverless.deployment-bucket.<AWS account region>.
+    Create an S3 bucket for your deployments and your QR code images, and update the project.yml with these.